 Last, but not least, let’s look at page views per visitor:

-Page views per visitor increased across all 25 industries, and also remained higher in every industry for desktop than mobile.
+Page views per visitor remained higher in every industry for desktop than mobile.

 How can we use this data to inform our digital marketing strategy?
-Some of the top observations and ideas I have are as follows:
+Here are four of my top observations and ideas:

-Mobile is Continuing to Grow: This means that mobile user interfaces are improving, and users are getting more used to them as well.
-Being mobile friendly is important in all industries, and is the largest source of traffic in most of them.
+Mobile Experiences are Continuing to Improve: Mobile user interfaces are improving, and users are getting more accustomed to them.
+Being mobile friendly is important in all industries—it’s the largest source of traffic in nearly all of them.

-As I said last year, this means designing your mobile site before you design the desktop site.
-Instead of coding your desktop site and then writing style sheets to shrink it into a Smartphone form factor, consider instead designing your mobile site first.
+This means designing your mobile site before you design the desktop site.
+Instead of coding your desktop site and then writing style sheets to shrink it into a smartphone form factor, design your mobile site first.
 Then you can figure out how to leverage the larger screen real estate available on a desktop platform as a second step.

 Important note: I’m not saying this because desktop is dead; it’s not.
-It’s still very important, but it’s far easier to take a mobile UI to the desktop than take a desktop on to a Smartphone.
+It’s still very important, but it’s far easier to take a mobile UI to the desktop than take a desktop one to a smartphone.

 Desktop Remains Very Important: Other industry data still suggests that more conversions continue to happen on desktop in most industries, so continuing to pay a lot of attention to your desktop site makes a great deal of sense.
-And, if youi’re in an industry where 75% or more of your conversions come from desktop, you may even want to have your mobile site experience offer users on mobile options to provide contact information, save shopping carts, or implement other functionality that allows users to differ the actual completion of a conversion to a later time (perhaps on a desktop).
+And, if you’re in an industry where 75% or more of your conversions come from desktop, you may even want to offer users on mobile devices the option to provide contact information, save shopping carts, or implement other functionality that allows them to defer the actual completion of a conversion to a later time (perhaps on a desktop).

-The rationale for this is that users may not want to deal with complicated forms on a mobile device, and/or may not want to enter their credit card there.
-Following up with them later lets them come back on a desktop device and convert at a later, and perhaps more convenient time.
+The rationale is that users may not want to deal with complicated forms on a mobile device, and/or may not want to enter their credit card there.
+Following up with them later lets them come back on a desktop device and convert at a more convenient time.

 If you’re open to this idea, I’d urge you to test it thoroughly first, to see which gets better results for you.

-Compare Your Site’s Behavior to Industry Norms: If the average percentage of mobile visitors in your industry is 60%, and your site is at 35%, that may be an indicator of a problem, such as a very slow mobile site, of other problems in that environment.
-See how you compare to industry norms, and if there is a large delta with your site take the time to understand why.
+Compare Your Site’s Behavior to Industry Norms: If the average percentage of mobile visitors in your industry is 60%, and your site is at 35%, that may indicate a problem like a very slow mobile site.
+See how you compare to industry norms; if there is a large delta with your site, take the time to understand why.

 Pay Attention to Site Speed: Consider implementing AMP.
-Here is our study on AMP, which covers in detail how effective AMP is in accelerating site speed.
+Here is our study on AMP, which thoroughly explains how effective AMP is in accelerating site speed, as well as our detailed guide to implementing AMP.
 AMP is not the only way to speed up your site, of course, but it’s an open source standardized way to do it, so it deserves consideration.